A. J. Soares: Professional

 Soares was voted "Player's Player" and Defender of the Year for New England in 2014.

 In February 2015, Soares was presented as the newest addition to the Norwegian Tippeligaen club Viking FK.

 On July 26, 2016, Soares signed a two-year contract with AGF.

 In November 2016, he retired from professional football, due to a serious head injury.

 Personal life

 Soares' father is Portuguese and was born in the Azores.
 He also holds an Italian passport.
+He married Michele Mossman in 2014 in a ceremony in La Quinta, CA. The couple have three children.